syncfusion/ej2-angular-docs/src/lists/listview/how-to/integrate-pager-component-with-listview.md

 }
 ```

-In the above code snippet, the event stores the [`currentPage`](https://ej2.syncfusion.com/documentation/api/pager/#currentpage) value, and the datasource which is to be displayed in the next page is obtained.
+In the above code snippet, the event stores the [`currentPage`](https://ej2.syncfusion.com/angular/documentation/api/pager/#currentpage) value, and the datasource which is to be displayed in the next page is obtained.

-Note: When `pageize` isn't mentioned, it defaults to 12 records per page.
+Note: When `pageSize` isn't mentioned, it defaults to 12 records per page.

 {% tab template="listview/paging", sourceFiles="app/**/*.ts,index.css", isDefaultActive=true %}